ImgBotApp/InternetNL/detail/web/ipv6/web-reach/verdict/good_en.md

-Your web server is reachable over IPv6.
+All your web servers with an IPv6 address are reachable over IPv6.